 The International Studies program offers a diverse selection of comparative and interdisciplinary courses in the field of Social Sciences.

-Students will be enrolled in a total of 4 courses taught in English.
+Students will be enrolled in a total of 4 courses instructed in English.
 Each course is 45 hours and is worth 3 US credits.
 All courses offer a theoretical and practical component, including visits to local, national or international institutions, government offices or associations relevant to the specific topic of the study.

-ACADEMIC OFFER SPRING 2020
+ACADEMIC OFFER SPRING 2021

 This course is mandatory for all students.

 Description: This course will provide a broad overview of Spanish civilization and culture, from its prehistory to the present day.
 Spain’s significance in the history of thought and deed will be examined in wider international contexts, particularly those pertaining to Western Europe and America.
 Students will review Spanish culture in its many diverse representations, examining cultural expressions in terms of their perceived universality and authenticity.
 Topics will be linked to questions of political-cultural identity in contemporary Spain.

 Description: This course provides students with an in-depth understanding of theoretical explanations for the phenomenon of serial murder.
 The course includes a historical and contemporary examination of serial murder typologies, taking into account motives, methods, victims, personal history, and crime scene characteristics of selected serial murderers around the world, including Spain’s most notorious.
 Special emphasis is on developing critical thinking skills that are essential to serial murder investigations.